AlanCristhian/statically/README.md

 ## Caveats

-- Async generators and not supported.
+- Async generators are not supported.
 - Won't work with IDLE, neither with REPL.

 ## Help me